Restorative Yoga for Beginners: Relax, Restore, and Rejuvenate

 Is Restorative Yoga Difficult?

 Not at all.
 It’s one of the most accessible and inclusive forms of yoga styles.
-The only challenge for many beginners is mental stillness—being present without distraction as our minds are used to constant stimulation.
+The only challenge for many beginners is mental stillness—being present without distraction, as our minds are used to constant stimulation.
 As your practice deepens, the quiet moments become profoundly restorative, calming your mind and spirit.

 How Often Should You Practice?